MeteorDevelopment/meteor-client/README.md

 - Run `./gradlew build`

 ## Dev builds
-You can find dev builts at [circleci](https://app.circleci.com/pipelines/github/MineGame159/meteor-client?branch=master).
+You can find dev builds at [circleci](https://app.circleci.com/pipelines/github/MineGame159/meteor-client?branch=master).

 ## Older versions
-If you want to connect to servers that run older version you can download [multiconnect](https://www.curseforge.com/minecraft/mc-mods/multiconnect).
+If you want to connect to servers that run an older version of the game you can download [multiconnect](https://www.curseforge.com/minecraft/mc-mods/multiconnect).

 ## Donation
 We would appreciate if you donated to us through [PayPal](https://paypal.me/MineGame159).
 Include your Discord tag so we can give you donator role and contact you.
 Minimum for donator role is 5$.